 It’s easy from a current perspective to think of Ethics as being central to philosophy, but before 1945 it just wasn’t.
 Now this is somewhat an issue of classification.
-There is some Hegelian work that the model counts as Idealism but which we could call Ethics.
-It wouldn’t be implausible to classify a lot of the papers that the model classified as Life and Value as in Ethics rather than Social and Political.
-But still, Ethics in anything like the sense we understand it in contemporary philosophy was something of a niche topic before 1945.
+There is some Hegelian work that the model counts as idealism but which could be called ethics.
+It wouldn’t be implausible to classify a lot of the papers that the model classified as life and value as in ethics rather than social and political.
+But still, ethics in anything like the sense we understand it in contemporary philosophy was something of a niche topic before 1945.

-But none of that compares to how little attention there was to Epistemology.
-Now again, you can argue that some of the Idealism had to do with epistemology.
+But none of that compares to how little attention there was to epistemology.
+Now again, there is a sense in which some of the idealism papers had to do with epistemology.
 Certainly a lot of it had epistemological motivations.
 But work that looks at all like contemporary epistemology virtually doesn’t exist before 1945.
-(As I noted in the discussion of the Knowledge topic, the one exception is a paper from Calcutta.)
+(As I noted in the discussion of the knowledge topic, the one exception is a paper from Calcutta.)

-But the other debate, and numerically the larger one, is about Truth.
+But the other debate, and numerically the larger one, is about truth.
 And a lot of that debate takes place in Analysis.
-If you look into why the model puts the category Logic and Mathematics so high up the ranks in 1999-2013, it’s driven in very large part by there being so many articles about the theory of truth in Analysis in those years.
-And if you look back at those years, the model seems pretty plausible.
-Indeed, the model sometimes understates things, only assigning 40-50% probability to an article being about the theory of truth when it quite clearly is about the theory of truth.
+If we look into why the model puts the category logic and mathematics so high up the ranks in 1999–2013, it’s driven in very large part by there being so many articles about the theory of truth in Analysis in those years.
+And if we look back at those years, the model seems pretty plausible.
+Indeed, the model sometimes understates things, only assigning 40 to 50 percent probability to an article being about the theory of truth when it quite clearly is about the theory of truth.

 So while this ranking was a surprise to me, after looking at the underlying data I don’t think it was a mistake.
 It turned out to be one of the advantages of having an analysis of the trends in philosophy that starts by looking at all the data.